goossens/ObjectTalk/docs-src/guide/overview.md

-Below is a reference guide artculating key concepts in ObjectTalk.
+Below is a reference guide articulating key concepts in ObjectTalk.